MarekFilip-IT/enterprise-roas-dhcp-hardening/README.md

 # Secure Multi-VLAN Enterprise Network Simulation

 ## Project Overview
-This project models a production-grade enterprise network topology featuring segmented broadcast domains, automated network addressing, inter-VLAN routing, and device hardening.
-Designed and validated within Cisco Packet Tracer, this architecture isolates organizational traffic zones and secures internal infrastructure management pathways to adhere to strict security and compliance standards.
+This project simulates an enterprise network topology featuring segmented broadcast domains, automated IP addressing, inter-VLAN routing, and network-device hardening.
+The environment was designed and validated in Cisco Packet Tracer to demonstrate practical networking and security concepts.

 ## Network Architecture & Design
 The topology utilizes a Router-on-a-Stick (ROAS) model to route traffic across four distinct functional subnets through a single physical interface line (`Fa0/1` to `Gi0/0`).